-A network vulnerability assessment is a structured scan of every device, port, and service on a corporate network to identify exploitable weaknesses before attackers reach them.
-Unlike a penetration test (which actively exploits findings), the assessment maps the attack surface, validates findings, and ranks risks for remediation.
-Canadian SMBs should run automated scans monthly and full-methodology assessments quarterly, with extra cycles after any major infrastructure change.
+A network vulnerability assessment is a structured scan of every device, port, and service on a Canadian corporate network to identify exploitable weaknesses before attackers reach them.
+A penetration test actively exploits findings; an assessment maps the attack surface, validates findings, and ranks risks for remediation.
+Canadian SMBs should run automated scans monthly and full-methodology assessments quarterly.

 KEY TAKEAWAYS

-- A network vulnerability assessment finds weaknesses across infrastructure before attackers do; it does not fix them.
+- A network vulnerability assessment finds weaknesses across infrastructure before attackers do.
+Fixing them is separate work.

 - The defensible cadence for Canadian SMBs is monthly automated scans plus a full quarterly assessment, aligned to CIS Controls v8.1.

 - Tooling matters less than methodology.
-Tenable Nessus, Qualys, Rapid7 InsightVM, Microsoft Defender Vulnerability Management, and Nmap all work when run inside a 7-step process.
+Any credentialed scanner works when run inside a documented 7-step process.

 - Internal and external scans answer different questions.
 Run both, on different cadences, with different rules of engagement.